build-trust/ockam/documentation/guides/rust/01-workers/README.md

 order: 3
 ---

+# Have questions?
+Let us help!

+**We are here to help.** See the [Guides And Demos](https://github.com/ockam-network/ockam/discussions/1134) in GitHub Discussions.

-# Nodes and Workers
+# Nodes and workers

-Nodes and workers are central concepts in the Ockam SDK.
-A node is an asynchronous execution environment.
-The node handles messages, and routes these messages to individual workers.
+Ockam provides an asynchronous execution environment called a node.
+The node routes messages to individual workers.
 Workers are similar to actors.
 They receive messages and can perform actions in response.

 When a message with a worker's address is received on a node, the message is forwarded to the worker.
 The worker's `handle_message` function is called with the message as a parameter.

 Workers can send messages using the `Context::send_message` API.

-## Creating a Node
+## Create a node

 The Ockam API provides an asynchronous message passing runtime called a node.
 Bootstrapping a node is done like a normal rust program, with a slightly different `main` function.
 The attribute `#[ockam::node]` hides